jenkins-x/jx-docs/content/getting-started/create-cluster.md

     jx create cluster

-A number of different public cloud providers are supported such as
+A number of different public cloud providers are supported as shown below.

+Here's a little demo showing GKE, AKS and Minikube in parallel.
+It can take some time to start on different machines/clouds so please be patient!

+<iframe width="640" height="360" src="https://www.youtube.com/embed/ELA4tytdFeA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Using Google Cloud (GKE)